Skills Center

 • Credit Equivalency with Science available (Year 1 only)

-• Dual Credit and Industry Certification available
+• Dual College Credit and Industry Certification available

 Career Pathway: Science, Engineering, and Industry – Are you interested in a hands-on class that requires critical thinking and passion for the auto industry?
 Gain a solid foundation and employable skills in automotive technology through our automotive classes!
 Students learn about brake systems, maintenance, and other systems that function within a vehicle.